 Our Reporting to you Required communications What is reported?
-When and where Going concern Events or conditions identified that may cast significant doubt on the entity's ability to continue as a going concern, including: Whether the events or conditions constitute a material uncertainty Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements The adequacy of related disclosures in the financial statements No conditions or events were identified, either individually or together, to raise any doubt about Wycombe DC's ability to continue for the 12 months from the date of our report Misstatements Uncorrected misstatements and their effect on our audit opinion The effect of uncorrected misstatements related to prior periods A request that any uncorrected misstatement be corrected Material misstatements corrected by management Audit results report Subsequent events Where appropriate, asking the Audit Committee regarding whether any subsequent events have occurred that might affect the financial statements.
-We have asked management and those charged with governance.
-We have no matters to report Fraud Asking the Audit Committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the Authority Any fraud that we have identified or information we have obtained that indicates that a fraud may exist Unless all of those charged with governance are involved in managing the Authority, any identified or suspected fraud involving: a.
+When and where Going concern Events or conditions identified that may cast significant doubt on the entity's ability to continue as a going concern, including: Whether the events or conditions constitute a material uncertainty Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements The adequacy of related disclosures in the financial statements No conditions or events were identified, either individually or together to raise any doubt about he Authority's ability to continue for the 12 months from the date of our report Misstatements Uncorrected misstatements and their effect on our audit opinion The effect of uncorrected misstatements related to prior periods A request that any uncorrected misstatement be corrected Material misstatements corrected by management Audit results report Subsequent events • Enquiry of the audit committee where appropriate regarding whether any subsequent events have occurred that might affect the financial statements.
+Fraud Enquiries of the Audit Committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the Authority Any fraud that we have identified or information we have obtained that indicates that a fraud may exist Unless all of those charged with governance are involved in managing the Authority, any identified or suspected fraud involving: a.
 Management; b.
 Employees who have significant roles in internal control; or c.
 Others where the fraud results in a material misstatement in the financial statements.
 The nature, timing and extent of audit procedures necessary to complete the audit when fraud involving management is suspected Any other matters related to fraud, relevant to Audit Committee responsibility.
-We have asked management and those charged with governance about arrangements to prevent or detect fraud.
-We have not become aware of any fraud or illegal acts during our audit
+Audit results report

 Our Reporting to you Required communications What is reported?
 When and where Related parties Significant matters arising during the audit in connection with the Authority's related parties including, when applicable: Non-disclosure by management Inappropriate authorisation and approval of transactions Disagreement over disclosures Non-compliance with laws and regulations Difficulty in identifying the party that ultimately controls the Authority Audit results report Independence Communication of all significant facts and matters that bear on EY's, and all individuals involved in the audit, objectivity and independence.
-Communication of key elements of the audit engagement partner's consideration of independence and objectivity such as: • The principal threats • Safeguards adopted and their effectiveness • An overall assessment of threats and safeguards • Information about the general policies and process within the firm to maintain objectivity and independence Communications whenever significant judgments are made about threats to objectivity and independence and the appropriateness of safeguards put in place.
-25 January 2018 Audit plan and Audit results report
+Communication of key elements of the audit engagement partner's consideration of independence and objectivity such as: • The principal threats • Safeguards adopted and their effectiveness • An overall assessment of threats and safeguards • Information about the general policies and process within the firm to maintain objectivity and independence Communications whenever significant judgments are made about threats to objectivity and independence and the appropriateness of safeguards.
+Audit planning report and Audit results report